-The structure of production capacities, including wind power plants within trial regime, excluding the power plants on the territory of APKM is given in Figure 3-2.
-The share of the capacities within thermal power plants (TPP) and combined heat and power plants (CHPs) amounts to 57.5%, while the hydro power plants (HPPs) connected to the transmission system cover 35.6%.
+The structure of production capacities, excluding the power plants on the territory of APKM is given in Figure 3-2.
+The share of the capacities within thermal power plants (TPP) and combined heat and power plants (CHPs) amounts to 57.4%, while the hydro power plants (HPPs) connected to the transmission system cover 35.5%.
 One of them is a pumped-storage HPP with 2x307 MW capacity, which is very important for system operation, apart from covering an important energy share.
 The share of wind power plants connected to the transmission system amounts to 4.5%.
-2.4% of installed capacities are covered by small power plants connected to the distribution system.
+2.6% of installed capacities are covered by small power plants connected to the distribution system.

-Figure 3-2: Production capacity structure in 2019 (without APKM)
+Figure 3-2: Production capacity structure in 2020 (without APKM)